Houses for Sale in San Francisco Bay Area Your dream…

 The trend nationwide of course is to rising house prices due to constrained availability.
 The latest US housing report shows consistent strength in all major housing markets.
 San Francisco, the Bay Area and New York have lead the way with strong rises.
 Miami, Florida placed 9th in prices in the US, according to a report from Zillow.

-The Miami housing market for 2018 and 2019 buyer profile are very similar to what you’ll see in the Boca Raton South Florida real estate market forecast.
+The Miami housing market for 2019 buyer profile are very similar to what you’ll see in the Boca Raton South Florida real estate market forecast.
 Recent events have affected foreign interest.

 There was a lot of doom and gloom talk about the hurricane’s wiping out the South Florida economy, but it looks like they’ve already been a boon to it.
 Perhaps money has been diverted from buying new and resale condos to reconstruction of homes in the greater Miami area?